dfelinto/blender-manual/manual/animation/armatures/properties/bone_groups.rst

 Assign and Select
 =================

-In the 3D Views, using the :menuselection:`Pose --> Bone Groups` menu entries, and/or the *Bone Groups* pop-up menu :kbd:`Ctrl-G`, you can:
+In the 3D Viewport, using the :menuselection:`Pose --> Bone Groups` menu entries, and/or the *Bone Groups* pop-up menu :kbd:`Ctrl-G`, you can:

 Assign